Minister of Higher Education (South Africa)

-The minister of higher education is the minister in the Cabinet of South Africa with responsibility for higher education in South Africa.
-The post was created as the minister of higher education and training in May 2009.
-It was called the minister of higher education, science and technology between May 2019 and June 2024.
+The Minister of Higher Education is the minister in the Cabinet of South Africa with responsibility for higher education in South Africa.
+The post was created as the Minister of Higher Education and Training in May 2009.
+It was called the Minister of Higher Education, Science and Technology between May 2019 and June 2024.

+The role is currently held by African National Congress member Buti Manamela, who was sworn in on 21 July 2025.

+The position complements the Minister of Basic Education, who leads the Department of Basic Education, and is therefore responsible for primary and secondary education in South Africa.

 History

 Before 10 May 2009, higher education was the responsibility of the minister of education.
 On 10 May 2009, announcing his first cabinet, President Jacob Zuma bifurcated that portfolio, creating the new minister of higher education and training, alongside a minister of basic education.

 When President Cyril Ramaphosa announced his second-term cabinet on 29 May 2019, he announced that the Ministry of Science and Technology would be absorbed by the higher education portfolio, creating the enlarged portfolio of the new minister of higher education, Science and Technology.

 However, Ramaphosa reversed the merger in his third cabinet, announced on 30 June 2024; henceforth there was an independent minister of science, technology and innovation, while the higher education portfolio was the provenance of the minister of higher education.